 Why UXO Watching Briefs Matter for Geotechnical Investigations

-Geotechnical work is often conducted on tight schedules.
-Data about soil strength, groundwater conditions, and contamination is essential for design decisions further down the line.
-A UXO Watching Brief helps keep projects on track in several key ways:
+Geotechnical work is often conducted on tight schedules, with data on soil strength, groundwater conditions, and contamination essential for design decisions further down the line.
+A Watching Brief keeps projects on track by:

-• Minimal disruption: Trial pits and boreholes can proceed with less risk of extended stoppages.
+• Minimising disruption, so trial pits and boreholes can proceed with less risk of extended stoppages

-In short, a Watching Brief keeps safety and productivity in balance – something that’s crucial for geotechnical contractors working to tight programmes.
+In short, a Watching Brief keeps safety and productivity in balance, crucial for geotechnical contractors working to tight programmes.

 Compliance and Best Practice